cbrulak/appirater_iOS8/README.md

 ---------------

 ###Cocoapods
 If you're new to Cocoapods [watch this](http://nsscreencast.com/episodes/5-cocoapods).
-To add Appirater to your app, add `pod "Appirater"` to your Podfile.
+To add Appirater to your app, add `pod "Appirater_iOS8"` to your Podfile.

 Cocoapods support is still experimental, and might not work in all use cases.
 If you experience problems, open an issue and install via Git submodule